lamhq/tech-notes/finance/3-portfolio-optimization/2-mvo.md

 Where:

-- $w$: weight of the risky portfolio
-- MVE is the optimal risky portfolio that maximizes the Sharpe ratio
+- $w$: weight of the optimal risky portfolio that maximizes the Sharpe ratio.
+In this case, that is the MVE portfolio.

 ## Investment decision process